 Indicator Key metric Summary of current state Priorities for action P.CC.I.C.1.
-Employment space Average take up rate Weaker demand for employment space seems likely to continue due to the adverse economic conditions and increase in home/hybrid working.
+Employment space Average take up rate Weaker demand for employment space seems likely to continue at least in the short term due to the adverse economic conditions and increase in home/hybrid working.
 Only category A space is easy to let and landlords need to refurbish.
 There may be unmet demand for light industrial units and small flexible maker spaces.
 Nascent high tech clusters would benefit from a technology park approach.
-There is probably sufficient retail space now due to The Lexicon and there may even be a surplus.
-Engage with commercial agents to monitor demand.
-Support/allow further permitted development rights (PDR) if necessary.
-Engage with landlords to encourage refurbishment to higher standards Engage with developers to enable more provision of light industrial space and space suitable for high tech and creative digital businesses in the specialised sectors Promote Bracknell Forest as a business location Develop a Local Industrial Strategy (see Business Competitiveness) P.CC.I.C.2.
-Climate change Kt CO 2 e per Km 2 Bracknell Forest's emissions are low but further decline of the knowledge economy may hinder future progress.
+There is probably sufficient retail space now due to The Lexicon.
+Engage with commercial agents to monitor demand Engage with landlords to encourage refurbishment to higher standards Engage with developers to enable more provision of light industrial space and space suitable for high tech and creative digital businesses in the specialised sectors Promote Bracknell Forest as a business location Develop a Local Industrial Strategy (see Business Competitiveness) P.CC.I.C.2.
+Climate change Kt CO 2 e per Km 2 Bracknell Forest's emissions are low but further decline in knowledge economy businesses may hinder future progress towards a cleaner economy.
 Car dependency is high and public transport, cycling and walking rates are low.
 Support the knowledge economy (see Business Competitiveness) Encourage modal shift e.g. through addressing safety concerns re cycle paths, working with large employers on cycle to work schemes, EV charging points.
+The Council to promote energy efficiency through its supply chains and relationships with business.
 P.CC.I.C.3.
 Housing Affordability ratio Although housing in Bracknell is relatively affordable it is still out of the reach of many on lower incomes.
 Increased supply of new homes will help to maintain and improve affordability.
 Bracknell Forest is not seen as an aspirational place to live for higher skilled individuals, although this is changing.
 Attracting young people to town centres can help to counteract population ageing and revitalise town centres.
 Monitor employment and retail space availability as above and take a flexible approach to PDR, particularly in town centres, if surplus space is a persistent issue.
-Promote the benefits of Bracknell Forest as a place to live and work P.CC.I.C.4.
-Working patterns Home/hybrid working rates Bracknell Forest residents have lower rates of working at or near home and higher rates of travel to work further away.
-Although this is typical of areas like Bracknell with high levels of skilled trades and construction employment, it may be that lower skilled Bracknell Forest residents are filling elementary jobs such as cleaning and care in other areas with higher skills profiles.
+Promote the benefits of Bracknell Forest as a place to live and work.
+P.CC.I.C.4.
+Working patterns Home/hybrid working rates Although home working has increased in Bracknell Forest, residents have lower rates of working at or near home than in the comparator areas and higher rates of travel to work further away.
+Although this is typical of places with high proportions of skilled trades and construction employment, it may be that lower skilled Bracknell Forest residents are filling elementary jobs such as cleaning and care in other areas.
 Promote local working and local recruitment, working with large employers so more Bracknell residents can benefit from working locally.
 Examine the need for local support services e.g. networks, flexible, rentable by the hour, office space, for those working from home.
 P.CC.I.C.5.
 ICT infrastructure Broadband availability Currently, Bracknell Forest's performance on broadband and mobile availability is among the best.
 Maintain and promote Bracknell Forest's record on ICT connectivity.